Fact Sheet 8: Pest and Waste Control

 - Label bait stations with the date of service and secure to the ground.

 - Ensure regular pest inspections.
 Consider hiring a licensed pest controller to visit the premises regularly.
-Licensed pest controllers are responsible to ensure their service is in compliance with legislative requirements and best practice guidelines for use of pesticide.
+Licensed pest controllers have a responsibility to ensure their service is in compliance with legislative requirements and best practice guidelines for use of pesticide.
 If you hire a licensed pest controller, ask them for an inspection report.
 This report should give written results of each visit to the food business premises.

 - If you receive a pest controller’s report, promptly treat any pest infestation, including maintenance work or cleaning.